SkypLabs/sniff-cookies/README.md

 [![Build Status](https://travis-ci.org/SkypLabs/sniff-cookies.svg)](https://travis-ci.org/SkypLabs/sniff-cookies)

-This program allows to display HTTP cookies passing through the network which your NIC is connected.
+This program allows to display the HTTP cookies passing through the network which your NIC is connected.

 ## Dependencies